microsoft/vscode-go/README.md

 - Add Imports (using `gopkgs`)
 - Add/Remove Tags on struct fields (using `gomodifytags`)
 - Semantic/Syntactic error reporting as you type (using `gotype-live`)
+- Run Tests under the cursor, in current file, in current package, in the whole workspace (using `go test`)
 - [_partially implemented_] Debugging (using `delve`)

 ### IDE Features